What is Gum Disease?

 Periodontal disease can attack just below the gum line in the sulcus, where they cause the attachment of the tooth and supporting tissues to break down.
 As the tissues are damaged, pockets develop between your teeth and gums; generally, the more severe the gum disease, the greater the depth of the pocket.

-In the early stage of gum disease, called gingivitis, the gums become red, swollen and bleed easily.
-At this stage, the disease is still reversible and can usually be eliminated by gum disease treatment in the family dentistry office and daily brushing and flossing.
+In the early stage of gum disease, called gingivitis, the gums become red and swollen.
+They also bleed easily.
+At this stage, the disease is still reversible and can usually be eliminated by gum disease treatment in the family dentistry office along with a good daily brushing and flossing routine.

 In the more advanced stages of gum disease, called periodontitis, the gums and bone that support the teeth become damaged.
 Whereas healthy gums and bone anchor teeth firmly in place, infected gums can cause teeth to become loose, fall out, or have to be removed.
 Gum disease treatment in the early stages is crucial to avoiding these negative effects of gum disease.